 He is currently Chief Investigator on the Dunhill Medical Trust Funded Proactive Healthcare in Care Homes (PEACH) study and is a collaborator on the NIHR HTA funded Falls in Care Homes Study and the NIHR RfPB Chair-based exericise in frail older people study.
 He is a specialist advisor to the East Midlands Academic Health Sciences Network Patient Safety Collaborative on the topic of care homes and is academic lead for the LPZ and UK care homes (LAUNCH) study.
 He chairs the Enabling Research in Care Homes (EnRICH) Network for Nottinghamshire and has recently helped to set up regular EnRICH forums in Derbyshire.
 He is Specialty Lead for East Midlands (North) for Age and Ageing within the NIHR Clinical Research Network (CRN).

-He is an Associate Editor of Age and Ageing journal, sits on the NIHR Research for Patient Benefit advisory panel for the East Midlands and the Part 2 Exam Board for Membership of the Royal College of Physicians.
+He is an Associate Editor of Age and Ageing journal and sits on the NIHR Research for Patient Benefit advisory panel for the East Midlands.

 Dr Gordon has an active teaching portfolio, including: